deephdc/satsr/reports/additional_notes.md

 # Additional notes

-This file gathers addiotnal information on several topics.
+This file gathers additional information on several topics.

 **Table of Contents**